Blake Edwards

-Blake Edwards (born William Blake Crump; July 26, 1922 – December 15, 2010) was an American filmmaker, producer, and screenwriter.
+Blake Edwards (born William Blake Crump; July 26, 1922 – December 15, 2010) was an American film director, producer, and screenwriter.
 Often thought of as primarily a director of comedies, he also directed several drama, musical, and detective films.
 Late in his career, he took up writing, producing and directing for theater.
 He received an Honorary Academy Award in recognition of his writing, directing and producing an extraordinary body of work for the screen.

 Born in Tulsa, Oklahoma, Edwards began his career in the 1940s as an actor, but he soon began writing screenplays and radio scripts before turning to producing and directing in television and films.
 His best-known films include Breakfast at Tiffany's (1961), Days of Wine and Roses (1962), A Shot in the Dark (1964), The Great Race (1965), 10 (1979), Victor/Victoria (1982), Blind Date (1987), and the hugely successful Pink Panther film series with British actor Peter Sellers.

 Early life and education

 Born William Blake Crump July 26, 1922, in Tulsa, Oklahoma, he was the son of Donald and Lillian (née Grommett) Crump (1897–1992).
-In an interview with Andre Previn, Blake Edwards claimed to be a descendant of William Blake.
+In an interview with André Previn, Blake Edwards claimed to be a descendant of William Blake.
 His father reportedly left the family before he was born.
 His mother married again, to Jack McEdward, who became his stepfather.
 McEdward was the son of J. Gordon Edwards, a director of silent movies, and in 1925, he moved the family to Los Angeles and became a film production manager.
 In an interview with The Village Voice in 1971, Blake Edwards said that he had "always felt alienated, estranged from my own father, Jack McEdward".
 After graduating from Beverly Hills High School in the class of Winter 1941, Blake began taking jobs as an actor during World War II.